Top 12 Sperm Killers In Men

 6. Obesity

 Obesity, in both men and women, is known to cause infertility.
-In men specifically, obesity damaged the sperm quality as it lowers the amount of testosterone (male hormone) in the body and increases the amount of estrogen (female hormone) I the body.
-This results in sexual dysfunction and infertility
+In men specifically, obesity damages sperm quality as it lowers the amount of testosterone (male hormone) in the body and increases the amount of estrogen (female hormone) in the body.
+This results in sexual dysfunction and infertility.

 7. Unhealthy Diet

-The healthier your diet is healthier your sperms would be.
-Even if you are not obese, if you are not eating nutritious food, that covers your daily requirement of vitamins and minerals, then it can negatively impact your sperm’s health, motility and viability
+The healthier your diet is healthier your sperm would be.
+Consumption of junk food can result in infertility (11).
+Even if you are not obese, if you are not eating nutritious food, that covers your daily requirement of vitamins and minerals, then it can negatively impact your sperm’s health, motility, and viability.

 8. Radiation

 An occasional X-ray cannot impact a man’s sperm health.
-However, continuous exposure to radiation (e.g. during cancer treatments) can shrink your testicles, lower sperm count, and even stop sperm production
+However, continuous exposure to radiation (e.g. during cancer treatments (12)) can shrink your testicles, lower sperm count, and even stop sperm production (13).

 9. Illness

-A man who has been exposed to a recent viral attack will have reduced sperm count and health for a temporary period of time.
-Just as the effects that hot tubs and Jacuzzi can have on a man’s sperm count, high fever can also make it difficult if you are trying for a baby
+A man who has been exposed to a recent viral fever will have reduced sperm count and health for a temporary period.
+Increased body temperature can reduce sperm count and quality and DNA fragmentation (14) Just as the effects that hot tubs and Jacuzzi can have on a man’s sperm count (14A), high fever can also make it difficult if you are trying for a baby.

 10. Briefs